The handbooks below are intended for all new NRC parents and athletes. They should be used as references throughout the season.

 Every day, athletes gather in the boathouse to warm up as a team.
 The coaches announce line-ups and everyone heads down to the boatyard.
 Athletes then bring out the coaches’ launches and walk their boats and oars down to the dock.
 Each athlete is responsible for ensuring their oar is brought down to the dock and the equipment at their seat has been properly tightened.
 Once the boats are on the water, athletes will warm up with some technical drills and then complete that day’s workout.
 At the end of practice, the boats, coaches’ launches, and oars are all brought back to the yard.
 When everything is put away, the groups meet with their respective coaches and discuss the practice.
-Most days athletes will have time at the end of practice to stretch, reflect on their practice, and chat with their teammates.

 While ending up in the water is rare, we require all athletes to be able to tread water and get themselves back to the boat if they do end up in the water.